Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 There are many benefits to use an API manager.
 In the case the RideShare solution, there are really four major benefits:

 1. **Security**: the API manager layer verifies the incoming requests' [JWT](https://jwt.io/) token against the B2C Authority URL.
-This is accomplshed via an inbound policy that intercepts each call:
+This is accomplished via an inbound policy that intercepts each call:

 ```xml
 <validate-jwt header-name="Authorization" failed-validation-httpcode="401" failed-validation-error-message="Unauthorized.
 Access token is missing or invalid.">